khulnasoft-lab/design.khulnasoft.com/contents/components/tooltip.md

 ## Usage

 Tooltips shouldn’t repeat information that is shown near the referring element.
 However, they can show the same data in a different format (e.g. date or timestamps).
 Information provided in a tooltip should be short and concise.
-If you need to add more than a single line of information, consider using a [popover](/components/popovers) instead.
+If you need more than a single line of information, dimensional data (e.g. user name and status), or a sophisticated layout and formatting, consider using a [popover](/components/popovers) instead.
 The text will wrap when the content is wider than the max-width.

 ## Placement